 Troubleshooting

-• If mobile data is not working, use saved screenshots or printed hotel details.
+• If mobile data is not working at the port, use saved screenshots or printed hotel details.
+Airport staff can also help you find your hotel address.

 Common Mistakes

-• Only saving the hotel address in English
+• Only saving the hotel address in English, which makes taxis and forms harder

-• Relying on mobile data before it works
+• Relying on mobile data before roaming or a local SIM works

 Save or recover with these